 On 3 August 2013, the Australian Law Reform Commission commenced an inquiry into specific areas of native title law.
 The commission is due to report by March 2015.

 On 7 June 2013 the department released draft terms of reference for public consultation.
 Consultation on the draft terms of reference closed on 28 June 2013.

 To find out about the progress of the inquiry, visit the Australian Law Reform Commission website.

 Terms of reference

-The terms of reference are available below:
+The final terms of reference are available at:

 Under the terms of reference, the commission is requested to examine two specific areas of native title law and consider what changes could be made to improve the operation of Commonwealth native title laws and legal frameworks.